- Undergraduate Program

 M.S.
 1962, Ph.D.
 1965 — Westwater

 Joseph P. Glas completed his Ph.D. with Prof. Westwater then joined DuPont, where he rose through the ranks to become director, vice president and general manager of DuPont's Fluorochemicals Division.
 He later became vice president and general manager of DuPont Fluoroproducts, and in 1998, he was named vice president and general manager of DuPont's Biotechnology Division.
 Glas is the author of Protecting the Ozone Layer: A Perspective from Industry, published in Technology and Environment (National Academy Press, 1989), and he also helped author a research study sponsored by the National Academy of Science, the National Academy of Engineering, and the Institute of Medicine titled Policy Implications of Greenhouse Warming: Mitigation, Adaptation, and the Science Base.
+He was the department's commencement speaker in 2011.

 Dennis M. Houston